 “It’s always us.
 It’s always women, it’s always girls that are losing one way or another,” Haya frustratedly tells me from her temporary apartment.

 She comes from a middle-class home where her father and mother both encouraged her to go to school.
 Most Afghan girls didn’t grow up like this.
-Even though Afghanistan saw a 10-fold increase in attendance for all primary to tertiary students from 2001 to 2020, the majority of school-aged girls were not in the classroom.
+Even though Afghanistan saw a tenfold increase in attendance for all primary to tertiary students from 2001 to 2020, the majority of school-aged girls were not in the classroom.

-Some ultraconservative communities believe Afghan women should never have a public role in society, but many others, Haya tells me, were scared their daughters would be harmed during the war; even walking to school could be dangerous.
+Some ultraconservative communities believe Afghan women should never have a public role in society, but many others, Haya tells me, were scared their daughters would be harmed during the war – even walking to school could be dangerous.

 Haya’s family knew not sending their children to school was an even bigger risk.

 “My father is very different because he has an open mind, because he is educated,” Haya says.
 She’s now worried the ban on female education will also damage young male minds.
-“Uneducated men are not openminded men, and non-openminded men are a tragedy, a nightmare,” she says.
+“Uneducated men are not open-minded men, and nonopen-minded men are a tragedy, a nightmare,” she says.

 Haya has applied to come to Canada, though it’s been more than three years.
 She desperately hopes she can get back to the classroom.